tianshengs/Camera_Calibration_MobileLighting2019/README.md

  #First marker must be between 0 and the dictionary size.
 For two or more boards, give data as an array.
   First_Marker: [0, 113]
 ```

-Moreover, the user also has to specify the number of markers in both X and Y direction, the marker side length and the separation between two consecutive markers in the grid, which should equal to to the marker side length.
-One thing to note is that the marker side length should be given in pixels when you generate the board.

 To create your own ArUco chessboard, use the [*create_new_chessboard*](utils/create_new_chessboard.cpp)
 utility program.
 This program will create a new chessboard with unique markers, allowing simultaneous detection of multiple patterns.
 In a terminal, type: